Girls soccer: Cumberland holds off Chariho in second half; Kucal scores four for Clippers

-WOOD RIVER JCT. — Cumberland sophomore Emma Kucal scored four goals leading the Clippers past Chariho High, 4-2, in a Division I girls soccer game Tuesday night.
+WOOD RIVER JCT. — Cumberland sophomore Emma Kucal scored four goals to lead the Clippers past Chariho High, 4-2, in a Division I girls soccer game Tuesday night.

-Kucal was a first-team All-State selection by the state soccer coaches association and an All New England selection by the United Soccer Coaches group last season as a freshman.
+Kucal was a first-team All-State selection by the state soccer coaches association and an All-New England pick by the United Soccer Coaches group last season as a freshman.

 "She's very good, very dynamic with the ball and very strong," Chariho coach Brittney Godbout said.